molokochris/Hydro-Alert/README.md

 # Solution

-##Water Alert tackles this problem by providing a centralized platform for community members to access accurate and up-to-date water delivery schedules.
+**Hydro Alert** tackles this problem by providing a centralized platform for community members to access accurate and up-to-date water delivery schedules.
 The app's features include:

 **Real-time delivery updates:** Receive timely notifications about upcoming water deliveries, ensuring you are prepared to collect water.